lune-climate/lune-ts/README.md

 To accomodate for points above, these changes are made in all generated service files:

 - Make service class abstract and add `config` and `client` as abstract protected consts.
+- Added an `options` object parameter to every method.
+This object contains `accountId` which is used to override the `Lune-Account` header.
 - Remove all `static` modifiers from methods
-- Update method to perform the request by providing the above defined `config` and `client`
+- Update method to perform the request by providing the above defined `config`, `client` and `options`.
 - Sporadic changes to accomodate to our custom core implementation, removing unnecessary dependencies and renaming others (remove `CancelablePromise`, change `OpenAPI` to `ClientConfig`)
+- The way parameters are handled has been reworked. `requestBody` and `queryParams` fields are united under `data` object.
+This allows for named parameters and overall better usage for our users.
+This means our OpenAPI schema needs to make sure there are no duplicate names between these two fields on an endpoint but it's a compromise we've agreed to do.

 This allows us to do a bit of a hackish behaviour, and have our client provide the `config` and `client` implementations, and then add all methods of the services to it.
 It makes all